 In Delhi, Pakistan became the seventh Test-playing nation.
 Like most before them, they were hammered in their inaugural match.
 India eased to victory by an innings and 70 runs, with Hemu Adhikari and Ghulam Ahmed adding an Indian-record 109 for the last wicket.
 Then Vinoo Mankad got to work with 8 for 52 in the innings and 13 for 131 for the match.
 Pakistan did bounce back with a win in the next game, though.

 Birth of an elegant Indian left-handed opener.
-When Sadagoppan Ramesh took guard in his Test debut against Pakistan at his home ground, Chennai, in 1999, he toyed with Wasim Akram and Waqar Younis like he was literally batting in his own backyard.
+When Sadagoppan Ramesh took guard in his Test debut against Pakistan on his home ground, in Chennai, in 1999, he toyed with Wasim Akram and Waqar Younis like he was literally batting in his own backyard.
 He ran up a series of consistent scores, including a couple of hundreds, and suddenly India had unearthed a world-class opening batsman.
 Indian pitches suited his style of play but critics weren't so confident of his chances overseas.
 Ramesh played only three Tests outside the subcontinent in his two-year stint with the team, and managed only single-digit scores.
 He was mysteriously discarded after an impressive tour of Sri Lanka in 2001.

 That great allrounder Kapil Dev made his Test debut in Faisalabad.
 He didn't make the most auspicious start - 1 for 96 and eight runs in the match - but things would get better.
 Kapil finished with 5248 runs and took 434 wickets, a world record until Courtney Walsh went past him.
 The game itself was a classic bore-draw, with big hundreds for Zaheer Abbas, Javed Miandad and Gundappa Viswanath.
 Not the biggest surprise in the world this - it was the 13th consecutive draw between the sides.